webroyit/b5s1c2/README.md

 # 2D Game
+A game similar to Bubble Struggle.
+The template is from Brackeys youtube channel.

 ## Note
 - For bounciness of an object, to prevent the ball from getting momentum on hitting the ground, change the Collision Detection on Rigidbody 2D from Discrete to Continuous